 Monitor Flight Patterns

-The Lee County Port Authority offers a service provided by Brüel & Kjær called WebTrak.
-This system can be used to gain insight on flight tracks and characteristics around Southwest Florida International Airport.
-By adding your address into the system, it will compare flight tracks to the location of your home and provide information such as distance, direction, altitude, type of aircraft, etc. Access WebTrak by clicking the following link: webtrak.bksv.com/rsw
+LCPA offers a publicly available, near-real time flight tracking system by Brüel & Kjær called WebTrak.
+This system can be used to gain insight on the flight tracks and characteristics around RSW and Page Field (FMY).
+By adding your address into the system, it will compare flight activity to the location of your home and provide information such as distance, direction, altitude, type of aircraft, etc. Access WebTrak by clicking the following link: webtrak.emsbk.com/rsw